 Not quite as it seems?
-A BBC documentary's handling of removal of Lenin's statue in Russia
+A 1994 BBC documentary's depiction of the removal of Lenin's statue in Russia

 A 1994 BBC documentary shows the removal of a statue of Lenin in Russia apparently in front of a jubilant crowd but, as with the removal of the statue of Saddam Hussein on 9 April 2003, there is some evidence that not everything is quite as it seems.